 Get to Know Your Apple Watch Better

-Those were all of the icons and symbols you might see in watchOS 7 on your Apple Watch.
+Those were all of the icons and symbols you might see in watchOS 8 on your Apple Watch.
 While a lot of these icons are self-explanatory, some of them are a tad bit more confusing than one would want.
 Hopefully, this article has helped you understand the meaning of various Apple Watch icons and symbols.
 If I missed out on any icon, let me know in the comments and I will definitely add it to the list.
-Also, check out our article on all emoji meanings to find what those quirky faces mean.